intergalacticfm/plugin.review.intergalacticfm/admin-overview-online.md

 **Tagline** (two to five words): *Serge Clone's stream*

 **Plot** (twenty to thirty words): *Serge Clone has a record shop located in Rotterdam, the Netherlands.
-Next to having a label and begin a distributor focused on electro, techno, house, soundtracks, (italo) disco and much more, he is also an active dj and producer himself.*
+Next to having a label and begin a distributor focused on electro, techno, house, soundtracks, (italo) disco and much more, he is also an active DJ and producer himself.*

 **Genre** (one to three genres): *electronic music*